 Hershman Leeson’s early work consisted of sculptures, usually made of wax casts from her face, to which she added sound.
 Among them, Self Portrait As Another Person (1966-68) is an early interactive work made of a wax cast of the artist’s head, a wig, and a cassette player that activated by a sensor, initiating a dialogue between the viewer and the artwork.

 Lynn Heshman Leeson

-… my most relevent work was born on the cusp of disaster.
+… my most relevant work was born on the cusp of disaster.

 The exhibition was closed because I was told that media was not art and did not belong in a museum.